 To be eligible for the Lifetime Learning Credit, the taxpayer must be paying for qualified education expenses, such as tuition, fees, and course materials, for an eligible student.
 There is no limit to the number of years the credit can be claimed, and there are no restrictions on the student’s enrollment status.
 However, the taxpayer’s modified adjusted gross income must meet certain requirements to claim the credit.

-In summary, both the American Opportunity Tax Credit and the Lifetime Learning Credit can help offset the cost of higher education expenses.
+Overall, both the American Opportunity Tax Credit and the Lifetime Learning Credit can help offset the cost of higher education expenses.
 Understanding the eligibility criteria and how to claim these credits can help make higher education more accessible and affordable for taxpayers and their families.

 Maximizing The Benefits Of Education Tax Credits